 -

 Chop into small strips for 6-8 month-olds and small squares for a 9-12 month infant.
-Season or sauce how you see fit, but be sure and wait until egg has cooled before serving.
+Season or sauce how you see fit, but be sure and wait until the egg has cooled before serving.

 Adapt